maxleow/duck_jenkins/README.md

 ```
 ---
 ### DuckDB transformation
-Without transform into a database, it is useless for analytical.
+Without transform into a database, it is useless.
+Following steps demostrate how to import into DuckDB.
 ```python
 from duck_jenkins import DuckLoader import duckdb